Public transport in Perth and Kinross: Future

 Perth and Kinross Council formed the Tayside Bus Alliance with neighbouring authorities, Tactran and local bus operators to focus on prioritising bus projects.
 A bid was made to Transport Scotland to receive its £500 million Bus Partnership Fund.
 The funding was secured in June 2021.

+In 2026, Perth and Kinross Council loaned, for an indeterminate length of time, three eight-seat multipurpose vehicles at no charge, with the aim of assisting rural communities to improving their local transportation options.
+Kirkmichael Community Transport Group, Muthill Community Transport Group and the Tay Valley Connections Community Group in Aberfeldy were the recipients.